IEEE Robotics and Automation Letters, 2020 (article)

-Recent years have witnessed amazing progress in AI related fields such as computer vision, machine learning and autonomous vehicles.
-As with any rapidly growing field, however, it becomes increasingly difficult to stay up-to-date or enter the field as a beginner.
-While several topic specific survey papers have been written, to date no general survey on problems, datasets and methods in computer vision for autonomous vehicles exists.
-This paper attempts to narrow this gap by providing a state-of-the-art survey on this topic.
-Our survey includes both the historically most relevant literature as well as the current state-of-the-art on several specific topics, including recognition, reconstruction, motion estimation, tracking, scene understanding and end-to-end learning.
-Towards this goal, we first provide a taxonomy to classify each approach and then analyze the performance of the state-of-the-art on several challenging benchmarking datasets including KITTI, ISPRS, MOT and Cityscapes.
+Recent years have witnessed enormous progress in AI-related fields such as computer vision, machine learning, and autonomous vehicles.
+As with any rapidly growing field, it becomes increasingly difficult to stay up-to-date or enter the field as a beginner.
+While several survey papers on particular sub-problems have appeared, no comprehensive survey on problems, datasets, and methods in computer vision for autonomous vehicles has been published.
+This monograph attempts to narrow this gap by providing a survey on the state-of-the-art datasets and techniques.
+Our survey includes both the historically most relevant literature as well as the current state of the art on several specific topics, including recognition, reconstruction, motion estimation, tracking, scene understanding, and end-to-end learning for autonomous driving.
+Towards this goal, we analyze the performance of the state of the art on several challenging benchmarking datasets, including KITTI, MOT, and Cityscapes.
 Besides, we discuss open problems and current research challenges.
-To ease accessibility and accommodate missing references, we will also provide an interactive platform which allows to navigate topics and methods, and provides additional information and project links for each paper.
+To ease accessibility and accommodate missing references, we also provide a website that allows navigating topics as well as methods and provides additional information.

 Existing optical flow datasets are limited in size and variability due to the difficulty of capturing dense ground truth.
 In this paper, we tackle this problem by tracking pixels through densely sampled space-time volumes recorded with a high-speed video camera.
 Our model exploits the linearity of small motions and reasons about occlusions from multiple frames.
 Using our technique, we are able to establish accurate reference flow fields outside the laboratory in natural environments.
 Besides, we show how our predictions can be used to augment the input images with realistic motion blur.
 We demonstrate the quality of the produced flow fields on synthetic and real-world datasets.
 Finally, we collect a novel challenging optical flow dataset by applying our technique on data from a high-speed camera and analyze the performance of the state-of-the-art in optical flow under various levels of motion blur.